raptisj/region-links/README.md

 - Press **Alt+Shift+S** to quickly start selection mode without opening the popup
 - Press **ESC** at any time to cancel the selection
+- **Save templates** for sites you visit regularly to automate link extraction
+- **Edit templates** by running them from the popup, then click "Edit Template" to modify settings
+- Enable **auto-run** on templates for instant extraction and copy (no results panel)
+- **Auto-run templates** copy directly when clicked - manual templates show results panel
+- Template names must be **unique per domain** to avoid confusion
 - Use **Smart Filtering** to narrow down results by internal/external links or custom keywords
 - Use **Select All** / **Deselect All** buttons to quickly manage your selection
 - The extension remembers your preferred export format and settings